rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/use_cases/knowledge_reuse.md

 If you type a query that would benefit from a filter, we will suggest the most relevant filters for you.
-For example, if you search for `contractual penalty written last year`, we will suggest the `Date` filter.
+For example, if you search for `contractual penalty written last year`, SingleDraft will suggest the corresponding `Date` filter.

 ### 4. Personal and Team Organization